As human resources professionals search for novel ways to evaluate employee performance

 How to write a performance that will make a difference:

 - Highlight the highlights.
 Don't be shy about letting your boss know how you have shone during the review period.
 This is the place to boast with grace and diplomacy and, naturally, without putting any of your colleagues down.
 Don't worry about modesty here; this is your opportunity to toot your own horn—and loudly.

 - Don't forget about achievements made early on in the performance review period.
 Your boss cannot possibly remember all of your projects and your participation.
 Go back over documents and e-mails to help you remember your earlier accomplishments.

 - Don't be stuffy.
-One of the benefits of a self-review is its tendency to lead to constructive dialogue between you and your supervisor.
+One of the benefits of a writing a self-review is its tendency to lead to constructive dialogue between you and your supervisor.
 Try to write in a conversational style—one that is as natural as the verbal back-and-forth that will hopefully follow the completion of the self-review.

 - Solicit feedback from coworkers.
 Consider asking your colleagues what they think of your performance.
 Be careful, of course, to avoid platitudes, overly critical comments, and any other remarks that could take away from, rather than enhance, your self-review.

 - Be objective.
 It's awfully tempting to give yourself high marks across the board, but it's a little unlikely that you've done everything absolutely right.
 Instead of evaluating yourself based on how you would have liked to perform, quantify results as much as possible by using facts, figures, and specific dates.
 The more you can point to the tangible benefits you offer the company, the more invaluable you will appear.
 Ask yourself some specific questions: What difference did my efforts make to the bottom line?
 What did I do to contribute to excellent customer service?
 Did my efforts make a dent toward furthering the company's goals?
 Did I take a leadership role when the opportunity arose?